soniasu831/group18minussivahackathon/README.md

 **Inputs and Parameters of the functions used**

-**Solar panel failure **
+### Solar panel failure

-Function used: Flag Failure (lambda)
+Flag Failure (lambda) Function

 Inputs: Date, threshold, efficiency, installation date, site id
+Parameters: Location (determined by site id), and the distribution

+#### Description:

-Parameters: Location (determined by site id), and the distribution **Description:** The function begins with loading and processing solar panel sensor data into a data frame and then computing efficiency as a new column, followed by grouping panel ID data and summarizing the maximum efficiency.
+The function begins with loading and processing solar panel sensor data into a data frame and then computing efficiency as a new column, followed by grouping panel ID data and summarizing the maximum efficiency.
 We then finalize by calculating the mean efficiency and applying the failure model to predict failure predictability and output results as a plot.

 ### Time to failure per panel - Function